The Real Estate Law Review: Switzerland

 There have been a number of developments to the regulatory framework and in jurisprudence impacting the real estate market.

 As a consequence of the first stage of the partial revision of the Spatial Planning Act, the cantons were obliged to introduce a levy by 30 April 2019, which is imposed on planning advantages gained by landowners through the determination of new building zones and given the possibility to impose such levy in case of rezoning or upgrading of zones.
 The cantons that did not respect the deadline (namely Geneva, Lucerne, Schwyz, Zug and Zurich) were subjected to a ban on creating new building zones until the implementation of the rules on the levy by the Federal Council.
-By 1 January 2021, all cantons will have introduced respective cantonal regulations and all bans will be lifted accordingly.
+Following the lifting of the ban on the canton of Zurich due to its enactment of such rules on the levy by 1 January 2021, this no longer applies to any canton.
 The regulations vary in each canton.

-As per 1 January 2021, the revised Swiss Federal Law on Public Procurement as well as the revised Federal Ordinance on Public Procurement will enter in force.
-The objective was to reflect the multilateral agreement on public procurement between the member states of the World Trade Organization, as well as to harmonise the procurement regulations of the Swiss Confederation and the cantons.
-The revised law seeks to implement international standards, such as the introduction of online auctions, as well as to take over instruments, which were formerly only regulated on the level of ordinances (e.g., dialogues, study contracts and competitions).
+As of 1 January 2021, the revised Swiss Federal Law on Public Procurement as well as the revised Federal Ordinance on Public Procurement entered into force.
+The objective was to reflect the multilateral agreement on public procurement between the Member States of the World Trade Organization, as well as to harmonise the procurement regulations of the Swiss Confederation and the cantons.
+The revised law implements international standards, such as online auctions, as well as instruments, which were formerly only regulated on the level of ordinances (e.g., dialogues, study contracts and competitions).
 One of the main amendments concerns the turning away from a 'price competition' towards a 'quality competition'.
 The award is no longer to be given to the best economic offer, but to the most advantageous offer.
-Regarding contract award negotiations, pure price negotiations will no longer be possible (ban of bidding rounds).
+Regarding contract award negotiations, pure price negotiations are no longer possible (ban of bidding rounds).
 Technical negotiations in connection with necessary changes or clarifications regarding the scope of an offer remain possible, as long as the character of the offered services or the scope of potential bidders does not change.

-As per 1 January 2021, the revised Federal Law on Expropriation will come into force.
+As of 1 January 2021, the revised Federal Law on Expropriation entered into force.
 The main objective of the revision was the adaptation of the procedural rules to the changed factual and legal framework and developments, for example, the rules on the organisation of the Federal Appraisement Committee.
-Furthermore, the revision provides for the possibility of higher compensations for of expropriation of cultivated land.
+Furthermore, the revision provides for the possibility of higher compensations for the expropriation of cultivated land.

 In October 2018, the Federal Council passed the draft for the second stage of the partial revision of the Spatial Planning Act for the attention of parliament.
 With the second stage of the partial revision of the Spatial Planning Act, construction outside the building zones was to be newly regulated, although the fundamental principle of separating building areas from non-building areas would be maintained.
 On 3 December 2019, however, the National Council declared non-admissibility of the draft.
 The Commission on the Environment, Spatial Planning and Energy is currently reviewing the draft, and a Federal Popular Initiative against the Destruction of the Landscape was submitted on 8 September 2020, demanding stricter rules for constructions outside the building zones.
-At the moment, the outcome of the revision of the Spatial Planning Act remains open.
+On 1 September 2021, the report (Botschaft) regarding the Federal Popular Initiative against the Destruction of the Landscape was issued by the Federal Council.

 In August 2020, the Federal Council sent a preliminary draft for the partial revision of the CO for consultation.
 The preliminary draft provides, among other things, that the period for the notification of defects to the seller is 60 days, unless the parties agree otherwise in the property purchase contract.
 According to current law, the buyer has to notify defects 'immediately', namely usually within one week, unless the parties have agreed otherwise in the property purchase contract.